simonhyll/cargo-commander/README.md

-cmd = String or Array, where an array can either contain string commands or other command objects parallel = true/false, only makes a difference if the command object contains an array, makes all commands run in parallel shell = String, the syntax is simply "program arg arg arg"
+cmd = String or Array, where an array can either contain string commands or other command objects parallel = true/false, only makes a difference if the command object contains an array, makes all commands run in parallel shell = String, the syntax is simply "program arg arg arg" env = Array, an array of strings in the format "VAR=SOMETHING"
 ```

 You can structure your commands in sections, and you can run entire sections if you like.